 Although you may think your puppy has endless bundles of energy, the truth is they’ll soon come crashing down when they’re ready for a snooze.
-One minute they’re causing mayhem and the next they’re ready to snuggle up for a nap (and you can take a sigh of relief when they do)!
+One minute they’re causing mayhem and the next they’re ready to snuggle up for a nap.
+And you can take a sigh of relief when they do!

 So, the question is how do you know what the appropriate level of exercise is for your new puppy?
-Read on as we discuss this in further detail and discover how much play your puppy needs.
+Read on as we discuss this in further detail and discover how much play a puppy needs.

 Different Types of Play

 How much play does a puppy need?
 To understand this, we must consider all the different types of play your puppy may enjoy and how you can introduce this into their exercise routine.

 There are various types of play that are excellent exercises for your pup, such as agility training, walkies, and swimming to name a few.
 Your puppy may find some types of exercise more physically tiring than mentally tiring.

 During their first few months, frequent rest breaks are supaw important as your puppy is growing whilst they sleep.
 Ensure they have maximum comfort with a dog bed for them to snooze on.
 Prioritize their beauty sleep and pair this with a personalized blanket to keep them extra snug!